TeachBooks/mirror_mude_book/book/time_series/acf.md

 The goal of this chapter is to introduce the autocovariance function (ACF) for a stationary time series, and describe the relationship between ACF and power spectral density (PSD).

-As in the Chapter on `ref`{OT}, the variance component is often determined based on the precision of an observation (at a given epoch), and the covarience components quantitatively indicate the statistical dependence (or independence) between observations.
+As in the Chapter on {ref}`OT`, the variance component is often determined based on the precision of an observation (at a given epoch), and the covarience components quantitatively indicate the statistical dependence (or independence) between observations.
 In this case, dependence is inherently introduced by the phyiscal processes that produce the signal (of which our time series is a sample), and in fact our time series methods seek to (mathematically) account for this.

 ## Autocovariance and autocorrelation